kmlawson/skills-in-transnational-history/seminars.md

 Jobst, Markus, eds. *Preservation in Digital Cartography: Archiving Aspects*.
 Berlin ; London: Springer, 2010.
 [Library ebook](http://dx.doi.org/10.1007/978-3-642-12733-5)

+## Week 5 - Working with Texts: Regular Expressions and the Command Line

 ## Week 6 - Independent Learning Week

 Use this week to finish your Map Project and catch up on any reading you may have fallen behind on.
 Start thinking about how to transition into the database project and read over the requirements for the Database and Visualisation Project.

+## Week 7 - Working with Texts: Introduction to the World of R

+## Week 8 - **Working with Texts: Distant Reading Techniques for Historians

 ## Week 7 - Cleaning Data and Analysing Texts